Otvdm / Winevdm allows you to run old Windows 16-bit software in 64-bit Windows.

 https://github.com/otya128/winevdm

-Due to server slowness, downtime, and other issues, Eclipse will be moving to a more stable and efficient platform that should result in much better stability.
+Due to server slowness, downtime, and other issues, guests can no longer search the forum or view user accounts.
+At some point in the future Eclipse will be moving to a more stable and efficient platform that should result in much better stability and the lifting of these restrictions.
 There is no timeline for this yet, just want you to know what's happening with all the downtime and I have a plan to fix it.

 16-bit programs on 64-bit Windows